-Turing himself was the first to investigate the idea of machines that can perform mathematical tasks too difficult be rearried by one man as organized and by shother a unorganized.
-A typical example of an unorganized machine would be as follows.
-The machine is made up from a rather large number N of similar units.
-Each mit has two input terminals, and is an output terminal wheih can be connected to the input terminals of other units.
+Turing himself was the first to investigate the idea of machines that can perform mathematical tasks too difficult be rearried by one wenters or winised and by shother to unorganized.
+A typical exemple of an unorganized machine would be as follows.
+The machine is made up from a rether large number N of similar units.
+Each minit has two input terminals, and is an output terminal wheih can be connected to the input terminals of fother units.
 We may imagine that the for each integer r.
-15 rs N
+15 r5 N